soapchan/BazaarGPT-2/README.md

    python main.py
    ```
 2. Follow the on-screen prompts to select a model and item.
- -- the current available models are either 3.5 or 4.
+- the current available models are either `3.5` or `4`.
+Model `4` is overkill with the current setup.
 3. The tool will fetch data and present a Markdown-formatted analysis of the selected item, aswell as the JSON output.

-## Features

-- AI generated descriptions of the item's economy.
-- Real-time data fetching from Hypixel Skyblock Bazaar.
-- Detailed Markdown reports on item trends and statistics.
-- Available API function for further 3rd party expansion.

 ## Dependencies